EnricoPicci/go-class/src/not-so-simple-program/readme.md

 The file path is passed as first commnad line argument.

 The program does not aim to be precise.
 For instance if the file has 2 words which have the highest count, only one will be printed.

+# Exercizes

+There are some exercizes to practice with the language.

+The solutions to the exercizes are provided.